wangshgeo/2opt/README.md

 4. quadtree: an experimental algorithm utilizing a quadtree in a similar way to the Barnes-Hut algorithm for n-body problems, but tailored to segments.
   Update: Success!
-This implementation is an order of magnitude faster than the distance_table implementation (the algorithmic state of the art), and even on the CPU is competitive with Martin Burtscher's optimally-conditioned GPU implementation!
+This implementation is an order of magnitude faster than the distance_table implementation (the algorithmic state of the art) on usa13509.tsp, and even on my desktop CPU is competitive with Martin Burtscher's GPU implementation peak!

 Quadtree performance on my machine: